Back To Search Results

 Introduction

 Autoimmune encephalitis (AIE) is an immune-mediated condition that induces brain inflammation and is one of the most common causes of non-infectious encephalitis.
 In the past decade, AIE has become an emerging addition to the differential diagnosis when a classical infection cannot explain focal neurological symptoms.
-While the exact mechanism of AIE is unknown, current literature suggests that autoimmune antibodies target synaptic proteins leading to widespread inflammation.[1]
+While the exact mechanism of AIE is unknown, current literature suggests that autoimmune antibodies target synaptic proteins, leading to widespread inflammation.[1]

-AIE commonly presents as new onset of memory loss, psychosis, altered mental status, or seizures, with the presentation taking place over a few weeks to three months.
+AIE commonly presents as a new onset of memory loss, psychosis, altered mental status, or seizures, with the presentation taking place over a few weeks to three months.
 AIE involves several parts of the nervous system, including the limbic system, the spinal cord, and/or the entire neuraxis.
 AIE can be confirmed by multiple modalities, including laboratory testing (antibody detection), neuroimaging, and electrophysiological studies (electroencephalogram).

 Etiology